 Local Coulomb interaction is a subject of the famous Hubbard model and has been investigated for many decades in the theory of strongly correlated electron systems, whereas the correlated hopping attracts much less attention.
-Mainly, it was considered in connection with the elaboration of new mechanisms for high temperature superconductivity [3, 4], description of organic compounds [5] and molecular crystals [6], electron-hole asymmetry [7], and enhancement of magnetic properties [8].
-The recent years show that correlated hopping is an important puzzle in the physics of quantum dots [9-11] and it appears in a natural way in modelling the fermionic [12, 13] and bosonic [14-16] atoms on optical lattices.
+Mainly, it was considered in connection with elaboration of new mechanisms for high temperature superconductivity [3, 4], description of organic compounds [5] and molecular crystals [6], electron-hole asymmetry [7], and enhancement of magnetic properties [8].
+Last years show, that correlated hopping is an important puzzle in the physics of quantum dots [9-11] and it appears in a natural way in modelling of the fermionic [12,13] and bosonic [14-16] atoms on optical lattices.
+However, due to its nonlocal character, the theoretical treatment of correlated hopping is difficult and, in most cases, the solutions can only be obtained by rather drastic approximations.